 One of the powerful commands in NwConsole is

 sdk content.
 It contains numerous options to do just about anything, at least as far as extracting content from the NetWitness Platform Core stack.
-You can use it to create PCAP files, log files, or extract files out of network sessions (for example, grab all of the pictures from email sessions).
-It can append files, have a max size assigned before creating a new file, and automatically clean up files when the directory grows too large.
+You can use it to create PCAP files, log files, or extract files out of network sessions (for example, to grab all of the pictures from email sessions).
+It can append files, have a maximum size assigned before creating a new file, and automatically clean up files when the directory grows too large.
 It can run queries in the background to find new sessions.
 It breaks queries into manageable groups and performs those operations automatically.
 When the group is exhausted, it does a requery to get a new set of data for further operations.
-The list of options for the sdk content command is very extensive.
+The list of options for the SDK content command is very extensive.

 Because the command has so many options, this document provides examples of commands for different use cases.